 Employment law makes it illegal for an employer to discriminate against disabled workers.
 Disability discrimination means treating a person less favourably than others because of their disability.
 The Equality Act 2010 also seeks to reduce excuses employers may make for not employing disabled workers.
 It says that an employer should take reasonable steps to help a disabled employee continue working.

-The law defines a disability as a substantial, long-term mental or physical impairment that adversely affects the ability to perform normal day-to-day activities.
-These are everyday activities such as eating, washing, walking and shopping.
+For the purposes of employment tribunal and employment law, a disability is a substantial, long-term mental or physical impairment that negatively affects the ability to perform normal day-to-day activities.
+Employment law allow employment solicitors to argue that some of those normal day-to-day activities include eating, washing, walking and shopping.

-Some health conditions are automatically considered disabilities such as cancer and HIV, but others are specifically excluded such as alcoholism.
+Employment tribunals will automatically consider some health conditions as a disability such as cancer and HIV.
+Other conditions are specifically excluded such as alcoholism.

 The Equality Act provides legal rights for disabled people in other areas as well as employment.